dvdzkwsk/react-reformed/README.md

 There is no framework here, it's about 75 lines of code that you could write yourself in a few minutes.
 The code is not what is important.
 My goal is to encourage developers to stop using local state in their forms, and do so without locking themselves into a prescriptive, and potentially monolithic, form library.
 There are some _really_ cool things you can do with simple composition, and this project is an attempt to shine some light on those alternative approaches.

-This library does not concern itself with submission, validation, or anything of that sort -- it's just a simple read/write API, and isn't even all that specific to forms.
+This library does not concern itself with submission, validation, or anything of that sort (though there are demos to show how these can be done) -- it's just a simple read/write API, and isn't even all that specific to forms.
 Everybody's forms are different, and I'm not smart enough to create a universal abstraction.
 As such, over time, I've found it easy to encapsulate the core logic of a form (setting properties on a model) in a single component and leverage composition to perform more intricate functionality.

 [Check out a demo here.](https://zuko.me/react-reformed)